flexrobotics/roboflex/README.md

 See [BUILDING.md](BUILDING.md) for how to build parts or all of roboflex.

-## core vs other
+## Modules and Directory Structure

 Roboflex.core takes care of Message and Node classes, eigen/xtensor serialization, flexbuffer creation and reading, and python compatibility.
 Everything outside of roboflex.core is a sensor, actuator, robot, or utility node - roboflex aims to make it easy to create and support devices and tools.
+These are the folders/modules under roboflex, and what they do:

+* [core](core/): Serialization, Node and Message based classes, etc.

+Utilities:
+* [transport](transport/): Folder containing sub-modules that perform wire transport, such as nodes using ZMQ and MQTT.
+* [visualization](visualization/): Various visualizers using Simple Directmedia Layer.

+Devices:
+* [dynamixel](dynamixel/): Support for dynamixel motors.
+* [webcam_uvc](webcam_uvc/): Support for usb-connect, uvc-compatible webcams.

+Compound examples:
+* [examples](examples/): Compound examples that use more than one module.

 ## Real quick